 Make sure you are there two nights so you can eat at two of Owensboro’s most famous restaurants – The Miller House and the incomparable Moonlite BBQ.
 A traditional Sears-Roebuck prefab house, The Miller House is now known for its bourbon bar, purported to be one of the largest in the world.
 The food is fantastic as well.

-So if you are heading to Louisville or Lexington – check out one of more of these small cities in Kentucky.
+If you are heading to Louisville or Lexington – check out one of more of these small towns in Kentucky.
 You’ll be as captivated as I was, plus you might win the Miss Owensboro Pageant!

 PIN IT LATER